eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 # The Good {#good}

 The way I would summarize Rust is: it's a better Go, or a faster Python.
-It's fast and statically-typed, it has SOTA tooling and a great ecosystem.
+It's fast and statically-typed, it has SOTA tooling, and a great ecosystem.
 It's not hard to learn.
 It's an industrial language, not an academic language, and you can be immensely productive with it.
 It's a general-purpose language, so you can build [backends][axum], [CLIs][clap], [TUIs][tui], [GUIs][gtk], and embedded firmware.
 The two areas where it's not yet a good fit are web frontends (though you can try) and native macOS apps.

 ## Performance {#perf}